 Protocol deviations, non-compliances and breaches are departures from the approved protocol.
 Unintentional protocol deviations will be documented and reported to the CI and sponsor.
 Where necessary, Corrective and Preventative Actions (CAPA) will be implemented.
 These will also be documented and reported to the CI and sponsor.
 Deviations found to frequently recur at a site are not acceptable and could be classified as a serious breach.

 14.6.
-Notification of Serious Breaches to GCP and/or the Protocol the safety or physical or mental integrity of the subjects of the trial; or the scientific value of the trial
+Notification of Serious Breaches to GCP and/or the Protocol

 A serious breach is a breach that is likely to effect to a significant degree -